+By the 1970s, hot tubs were becoming a cultural phenomenon.
+The freewheeling spirit of the era embraced the idea of communal hot tub parties, and they became synonymous with relaxation, hedonism, and social bonding.
+Movies and TV shows often depicted characters enjoying hot tubs, further embedding them in the popular imagination.
 The cost of a hot tub was significant, often costing as much as an entire swimming pool but they also came in several colors, styles and types of wood.
 The hot tub craze took off during the late 1970’s, starting in California, with close to 400,000 sold in 1979 alone.
 Unfortunately, when something gets very popular, there seem to be people bent on finding a way of ruining the fun.
 First experts came out of the woodwork warning of the dangers posed by the tubs (indeed they were able to point to an incident where a California couple died because they turned the heat in the tub too hot and then stayed in for longer than recommended.)
 Warnings arose claiming that women could suffer numerous medical problems, including venereal diseases from the warm waters of hot tubs.
 This fear was only heightened with the AIDS scare in early 1980.
 The misinformation that came out at this point caused people to shy away from the tubs as fast as they had clamored to them and the craze soon petered out.